 Psychiatric Drugs—Regulatory Warnings on Violence, Mania, Psychosis, Homicide

-Fact: At least least 31 school shootings and/or school-related acts of violence have been committed by those taking or withdrawing from psychiatric drugs resulting in 162 wounded and 72 killed (in other school shootings, information about their drug use was never made public—neither confirming or refuting if they were under the influence of prescribed drugs).
+Fact: At least 34 school shootings and/or school-related acts of violence have been committed by those taking or withdrawing from psychiatric drugs resulting in 166 wounded and 78 killed (in other school shootings, information about their drug use was never made public—neither confirming or refuting if they were under the influence of prescribed drugs).

-School shooters aren’t the only cases commonly found to be under the influence of psychiatric drugs here is a list of 12 more recent murders and murder-suicides, committed by individuals taking or withdrawing from psychiatric drugs resulting in an additional 46 dead and 23 wounded.
+School-related acts of violence aren’t the only cases commonly found to be under the influence of psychiatric drugs.
+There are 18 other recent acts of senseless violence committed by individuals taking or withdrawing from psychiatric drugs resulting in an additional 76 dead and 61 wounded.

-To read all drug regulatory agency warnings & studies on psychiatric drugs, visit CCHR’s Psychiatric Drug Side Effects Search Engine at http://www.cchrint.org/psychdrugdangers
+To read all drug regulatory agency warnings & studies on psychiatric drugs, visit CCHR’s Psychiatric Drug Side Effects Search Engine.

 The Drug Regulatory Agency Warnings on Psychiatric drugs and violence: